Charity record

 Some of the other early charity records came from the January 1979 Music for UNICEF Concert, with the likes of ABBA's "Chiquitita" and the Bee Gees' "Too Much Heaven" released as singles, all the royalties from which went to UNICEF.
 Band Aid's "Do They Know It's Christmas?" in November 1984 began the revolution of the charity record, which would be popularised throughout the 1980s.

 In the United States, charity records reached their peak with USA for Africa's "We Are the World" in 1985, but then essentially died out afterwards.
 In the United Kingdom, however, charity singles (especially Comic Relief), have become annual hits.

-Purpose-made "charity singles" however were not the first charity records.
-As early as 1956, The Lord's Taveners released a 78 rpm disc which contained six tracks donated by popular artists at the time.

-This was made with the gratitude of The Decca Record Company and the entire profits of the record together with the royalties and fees from artists, publishers, etc., were donated to The National Playing Fields Association.
-This was the first charity record to make the UK charts and reached Number 2.
-Due to its success, it was followed by a second compilation in 1957.